viper-adnan/Warez/Extensions & Scripts.md

 There is a universal rule for Android:
-* More apps -> more background processes/traffic (startups etc.) + cpu cycles consumption = more battery drain, it's really that simple!.
+* More apps -> more background processes/traffic (startups etc.) + CPU cycles consumption = more battery drain, it's really that simple!.

 - [ADB & Fastboot for Android NDK](https://anonym.to/?https://forum.xda-developers.com/showthread.php?t=2239421) - Static ARM adb and fastboot binaries for Android built with the NDK.
 - [Adreno GPU Developer Preview Drivers](https://anonym.to/?https://forum.xda-developers.com/google-nexus-5/themes-apps/marshmallow-qualcomm-adreno-gpu-drivers-t3228002/post67117557#post67117557) - Replace ROM Adreno GPU drivers from Qualcomm.